github/docs/content/developers/overview/managing-deploy-keys.md

 ###### Example Usage

-To clone a repository with a unique Deploy Key, use the appropriate host defined in the `~/.ssh/config` file as in the following example:
+To clone a repository with a unique Deploy Key, use the the alias as defined in the `~/.ssh/config`:

 ```
 git clone git@github.com-repo-1:github-user/repo-1.git